dojo-center/dojo-center.github.io/docs/Engagement.md

 ### Foundation and Fine-Tuning

-We provide personalized pathways for growth, whether you're looking to overcome internal barriers, improve team dynamics, or navigate organizational change.

 - **Individual Sessions**: Our 8- and 16-session packages help you overcome internal barriers and turn challenges into growth opportunities—especially under pressure.

 - **Small Group Sessions**: A 12-session package that helps teams navigate conflict, change, and formation leading to alignment with high-impact outcomes.